slaviqueue/rio/README.md

 ### Why?

-For some reason, programming language designers are still making such things as arithmetical operations, pipe operators (`.` in haskell, `|>` in f-sharp) and event such utility stuff as printing output (`print` operator in perl) first class citizens of languages.
+For some reason, programming language designers are still making such things as arithmetical operations, pipe operators (`.` in haskell, `|>` in f-sharp) and even such utility stuff as printing output (`print` operator in perl) first class citizens of languages.
 By doing this, they bring  a lot of garbage to language axiomatics.
 Why the heck I can't import a function that does printing or function composition from some module or namespace?

 Idea of Rio is to get rid of how much out-of-the-box-syntax-stuff as possible and to give programmer a freedom to define his own operators and stuff.
 This freedom gives you a possibility to create your own pretty internal DSL's.